zalando/restful-api-guidelines/http/Http.md

 ###PATCH:

 - partial upload, i.e. only a specific subset of resource fields are replaced
-- partial resource representation passed as payload has either resource content type with optional fields (to be updated) or a custom content type that also may include instructions of how to change the resource
-- usually accepted only by single resources, because the semantics for PATCH on a collection resource are very hard to define
 - usually not robust against non existence of the entity
+- since implementing PATCH correctly is a bit tricky we strongly suggest go for the following:

+1. use PUT with a custom media type and only if that isn't sufficient anymore
+2. use PATCH with [JSON Merge Patch](https://tools.ietf.org/html/rfc7386), a specialized media type `application/merge-patch+json` that is a partial resource representation.
+If updates are too complex to be expressed with a merge patch, you should
+3. use PATCH with [JSON Patch](http://tools.ietf.org/html/rfc6902), a specialized media type `application/json-patch+json` that includes instructions on how to change the resource

 ###DELETE: